nikhilnair31/DeSo/README.md

 	- [ ] Update the smart contract to make the paytomint cost flexible (ALSO MAKE IT SO YOU GET PAYED ON PAYTOMINT COMPLETING)
 	- [ ] See if to include additional data in metadata and if you can write other data into blockchain
 * Completed
+    - [x] Change NFT post styling to make interactions more visible
+    - [x] Check why text-only NFT is including an image
     - [x] Instead of encrypting only the post text maybe encrypt the whole post?
     - [x] Fix the sorting order of the posts (Doesn't work sometimes?)
     - [x] Allow for comment deletion